alexia-nt/BSc-Alexia-Ntantouri-TestingUnfairnessInUbiquitousComputing/README.md

 This repository contains the code implementation of my BSc thesis titled **"Testing (Un)fairness in Personalized Machine Learning for Stress Detection in Ubiquitous Computing"** as part of my Bachelor's degree in Computer Science at Aristotle University of Thessaloniki (AUTh).

+**Note:** The ML models included in this repository are based on Vasiliki Parousidou's work, who benchmarked personalized ML algorithms for stress detection and are not built from scratch (https://github.com/vickypar/personalized.ml.for.stress.detection).

 ## Table of Contents
 - [Overview](#overview)
 - [Directory Structure](#directory-structure)